 Discount codes give you another way to measure your ROI, too.

 Video marketing is huge right now — why not incorporate it into your opt-in page?
 Video helps to show people what your business is all about and increases the likelihood that people will connect and want to engage with your brand.
+Effective video marketing campaigns require more than just investing time and resources; they demand a keen focus on measuring key video marketing metrics.

 Never Stop Testing